mariamonzon/ComputerVisionOpenCV/README.md

 ### Erosion / Dilation
 - **Dilation** is used to merge or expand white regions which may be close to each other and
-- **Erosion** is used to separate or shrink white regions
+- **Erosion** is used to separate or shrink white regions Dilation and Erosion operations are achieved by using dilate and erode functions of OpenCV

+    void cv::dilate    (    InputArray     src,
+    OutputArray     dst,
+    InputArray     kernel,
+    Point     anchor = Point(-1,-1),
+    int     iterations = 1,
+    int     borderType = BORDER_CONSTANT,
+    const Scalar &     borderValue = morphologyDefaultBorderValue()
+    )

+    void cv::erode    (    InputArray     src,
+    OutputArray     dst,
+    InputArray     kernel,
+    Point     anchor = Point(-1,-1),
+    int     iterations = 1,
+    int     borderType = BORDER_CONSTANT,
+    const Scalar &     borderValue = morphologyDefaultBorderValue()
+    )

+    # #  Parameters
+     # src input image; the number of channels can be arbitrary, but the depth should be one of CV_8U, CV_16U, CV_16S, CV_32F or CV_64F.
+     # dst output image of the same size and type as src.
+     # kernel structuring element used for dilation; if elemenat=Mat(), a 3 x 3 rectangular structuring element is used.
+     # anchor position of the anchor within the element; default value (-1, -1) means that the anchor is at the element center.
+     # iterations number of times dilation is applied.
+     # borderType pixel extrapolation method.
+     # borderValue border value in case of a constant border

 ###  Implementing morphological operations from scratch
 ###  Opening and Closing